BurningTiles/Programs/C++_Programs/Acid/Script/README.md

 chmod +rx /usr/bin/acid
 ```
 Chose first if installing in current user only.
-else chose second if installing for all users.
+or chose second if installing for all users.

 ---